bingx1/stockbot/README.md

 # Stock Bot
 Backend written in Flask for a stock bot to track gym equipment.
-Supports a number of manufacturers
+Performs scraping of supported items on a scheduled basis (~5 minutes) via Celery.

+## Currently supported manufacturers:
+- Rogue
+- ATX

 ## Structure
 1. Flask (backend)